After 500 years of democracy all Switzerland has produced is the cuckoo clock: so said Harry Lime, Orson Welles’ character in The Third Man.

 Despite its difficulty, the route through the Alps along the Gotthard Pass has been an important trade route for centuries.
 It is the shortest route between the Po and Rhine Rivers, and control of it has been a key objective for the Swiss state.

-Two years ago a new rail line opened along this north-south route, known as the Gotthard Base Tunnel (GBT).
+Seven years ago a new rail line opened along this north-south route, known as the Gotthard Base Tunnel (GBT).
 The tunnel can be seen in the more faded red, running from Erstfeld to Biasca:

 The Alps aren’t just an obstruction, though: where railway lines have managed to wind their way through you can find some of the most beautiful train journeys in the world.

-The Bernina Express is the sort of old school Alpine train where you imagine you could find James Bond in the bar carriage.
-It travels along two World Heritage railways, the Albula and the Bernina, which are among only a handful of rail lines whose importance has been recognised by UNESCO.
-Sweeping past glaciers and lakes, the train goes through 55 tunnels and across a mindboggling 196 viaducts and bridges.
+The Bernina Express is the sort of old-school Alpine train where you imagine you could find James Bond in the bar carriage.
+It travels along two World Heritage railways, the Albula and the Bernina, which are among only a handful of rail lines whose importance has been recognised by Unesco.
+Sweeping past glaciers and lakes, the train goes through 55 tunnels and across a mind-boggling 196 viaducts and bridges.